What is Paleo?

 *there are a scant few recipes that use either green beans or mention some dairy variations if that is your choice (to add dairy in your life).
 But typically, it is not a main ingredient.

 When we choose to go off the paleo path, it’s usually a dairy/sugar choice, with the once-in-a-blue-moon choice for grains/gluten.
 However, we know we feel so much better when we do stick to paleo, so we do that most of the time.

 There are hundreds if not thousands of “diets” out there–7-day this, 10-day that, etc. For us, eating this way is a lifestyle.
 We know we feel good eating this way, we are healthier inside and out eating this way, and it works in our life.
-We know lots and lots of others who have reversed autoimmune conditions, cleared up their skin, lost weight and inches, and also just plain feel better eating this way.
-We also know other people who prefer to eat differently than the way we choose.
+We know lots and lots of others who have reversed autoimmune conditions, cleared up their skin, lost weight and inches, and also just plain feel better.
 Our challenge to you is to find the way of eating, the way of life, that works in your lifestyle.
 We also encourage everyone to be mindful of what you’re eating and why, and how it came to be on your plate in the first place.